phantom-node/memory_locker/README.md

 OS support for [mlockall()](https://linux.die.net/man/2/mlockall) is required.
 Will work on most Unixes except macOS.
 Windows is not supported.

-The gem requires [ffi gem](https://github.com/ffi/ffi), which will be automatically downloaded and built during installation.
-The build process requires a compiler and headers.
-Refer to gem documentation for instructions.

-If you use a Debian-based system, you can skip building by installing a precompiled gem package:

-    sudo apt install ruby-ffi

 ## Installation

     gem install memory_locker

 ## Usage

-### Enforced installation

 To lock the memory of your process, add the following code early in the app lifetime:

     require 'memory_locker'
-    MemoryLocker.call

-### Optional installation

-If you don't want to force the user to install the `memory_locker` gem, you can make it optional.
-If the user doesn't have it installed, the warning will appear, but your app will run.

-    begin
-      require 'memory_locker'
-    rescue LoadError
-      warn 'Failed to lock memory.
-To fix install the `memory_locker` gem.' else
-      MemoryLocker.call
+    MemoryLocker.call     # short syntax
-    end
+    MemoryLocker.new.call # if you prefer to use instance explicitly

 ## Exceptions

-If your OS is unsupported or there was a locking error, you will get an exception descending from `MemoryLocker::Error`.
+If your OS is unsupported or there is a locking error, you will get an exception descending from `MemoryLocker::Error`.

 ## Testing

 Locking the memory of your app when testing is not needed, and if you use an unsupported OS will break your app.

-As only the `#call` method is being used, you can easily replace `MemoryLocker` with empty lambda `->{}`.
+As only the `#call` method is being used, you can easily replace `MemoryLocker` class or instance with an empty lambda `->{}` in your tests.

 ## Development